 - To hold yourself accountable means to own your feelings, and taking responsibility for your contribution to the relationship — good and bad.

-If both members of the relationship are accountable, as examples, one would work at changing their conduct, and the other would work at managing their feelings better.
+If both members of the relationship are accountable, as an example, one would work at changing their conduct, and the other would work at managing their feelings better.

 - The most important thing is to make the changes.
 Saying one thing, and doing another, is the biggest deal-breaker; it’s hypocrisy!